tayganr/purviewlab/modules/module10.md

 * An Azure account with an active subscription.
 * An Azure Azure Purview account (see [module 01](../modules/module01.md)).

+## :loudspeaker: Introduction

+In addition to Purview Studio, the Azure Purview platform can be accessed via an API.
+This enables users to submit data directly to the catalog, include the catalog as part of an automated process, or build their own user experience on top of the catalog.

 ## :hammer: Tools

 * [Postman](https://www.postman.com/product/rest-client/) (REST API Client)